 Another noticeable, but unnatural feature of the landscape is the towering overhead powerlines visible from the trail.
 These powerlines are carrying electricity to Seattle thanks to the Skagit River dam system.
 Diablo Lake, and the nearby Ross Lake and Gorge Lake, are man-made reservoirs formed by the dam system.

 The Diablo Dam portion was constructed in 1930.
 For decades, hydroelectricity created by water power harnessed through the dams has provided a significant source of electricity for Seattle.
 Experiencing the tranquility of Diablo Lake while knowing it’s helping power businesses, homes, and Zoom calls more than a hundred miles away was a striking way to appreciate the power of science and nature.

 Editor’s Note: Interested in visiting the dams?
 You can drive across Diablo Dam to access the North Cascades Environmental Learning Center.
 Or hike the Ross Dam Trail and walk across Ross Dam for access to miles of backpacking trails and the Ross Lake Resort.

-A trip to Diablo Lake can include a variety of other attractions and activities, including ferry boat rides, guided tours, educational programs, and more.
+A trip to Diablo Lake Washington camping site or anywhere in North Cascades National Park can include a variety of other attractions and activities; including ferry boat rides, guided tours, educational programs, and more.
 (Many activities are currently canceled due to COVID restrictions.)
 But this gem is also perfect on its own as a simple weekend camping and hiking adventure.
 With its heavenly landscape, Diablo Lake is a must-experience.